Kent, DA3 8ND

 Bleeding during / after the operation.
 Some vaginal bleeding is common afterwards and may take a day to settle.
 More significant bleeding is rare, affecting only about 1% of women and an operation through the abdomen to stop this bleeding may need to be performed in this situation.

 Injury to the bladder.
 A needle is passed through the bladder wall in about 2% of operations.
 As long as this is recognised during the operation, this is not a serious problem as the bladder heals very well.
-A catheter would usually be left in the bladder overnight and you would need to stay an extra day or two in hospital.
+A catheter would usually be left in the bladder for a few hours and you can normally go home the same day.
+On rare occasions a catheter may need to be left in for 1-2 weeks.

 Bladder infection (cystitis).
 This is not uncommon and treatment with a course of antibiotics is usually effective.
 Rarely, women may get recurrent cystitis after the operation and the cause of this would need to be investigated.